Technology

 Maintenance Handled for you Your responsibility

-The foundation — the actual WordPress software that manages your content, users, and site functionality.
+WordPress core.
+The foundation, the actual WordPress software that manages your content, users, and site functionality.
 Updated regularly by WordPress developers.

 All of this sits on top of your web hosting (the server where your files are stored) and connects to a database (where your content, settings, and user data are kept).